Revisiting Discrete Soft Actor-Critic: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Many algorithmic design choices in RL are limited to the regime of the chosen benchmark tasks.
-Our study highlights, for the example of soft actor-critic (SAC), that widely accepted design choices in continuous action space do not necessarily generalize to new discrete environments.
-We conduct failure mode analyses on Atari benchmarks, in order to understand and diagnose the implications of default design choices.

-We emphasize two main insights of our discrete SAC study: 1) due to the lack of entropy constraints, unstable policy updates will further disturb the Q-value updates; 2) in addition to the overestimation bias, the underestimation bias caused by clipped double Q-learning should be taken into consideration since it results in the agent's pessimistic exploration and inefficient sample usage.
-We thereby propose two alternative design choices for discrete SAC, which are entropy-penalty and double-average Q-learning with Q-clip.
-Experiments show that our alternative design choices increase the training stability and Q-value estimation accuracy, which ultimately improves the overall performance.
+Many algorithmic design choices in reinforcement learning are limited to the regime of the chosen benchmark tasks.
+We highlight that soft actor-critic (SAC), that widely accepted design choices in continuous action space do not necessarily generalize to new discrete environments.
+We conduct failure mode analysis and obtain two main insights: 1) due to the deceptive reward, the unstable coupling update of policy and Q function will further disturb training; 2) the underestimation bias caused by double Q-learning results in the agent's pessimistic exploration and inefficient sample usage.
+We thereby propose two alternative design choices for SAC: entropy-penalty and double-average Q-learning with Q-clip, resulting in a new algorithm, called SD-SAC.
+Experiments show that our alternative design choices increase the training stability and Q-value estimation accuracy, which ultimately improves overall performance.
 In addition, we also apply our method to the large-scale MOBA game Honor of Kings 1v1 to show the scalability of our optimizations.

 Finally, the success obscures certain flaws, one of which is that our improved discrete SAC still performs poorly in instances involving long-term decision-making.
 One possible reason is that SAC can not accurately estimate the future only by rewarding the current frame.
 In order to accomplish long-term choices with SAC, our next study will concentrate on improving the usage of the incentive signal across the whole episode.